 b.
-Issuance of permits and approvals by the Town Board shall include review pursuant to the State Environmental Quality Review Act (SEQRA) (ECL Article 8 and its implementing regulations at 6 NYCRR Part 617).
+Issuance of permits and approvals by the Town Board shall include review pursuant to the State Environmental Quality Review Act (SEQRA) (ECL Article 8 and its implementing regulations at 6 c.

-c.
 Notice to adjacent landowners.
-For Tier 3 Solar Energy Systems, project sponsors must provide notice of the signing of a lease of land, option to lease land, or any other contract for compensation for anticipated adverse impacts with a landowner associated with a project proposal, to all landowners within 2,000 feet of the land under contract.
+For Tier 3 Solar Energy Systems, project sponsors must provide notice of the signing of a lease of land, option to lease land, or any other contract for compensation for anticipated adverse impacts with a landowner associated with a project proposal, to all landowners within 1,000 feet of the land under contract.
+A copy of any such notice must also be provided at the same time to the Town Board.
 "Notice" shall be deemed sufficient if such notice is mailed by registered mail, postage prepaid, and deposited into the exclusive care and custody of the United States Postal Service within fifteen (15) business days of the signing of the contract.)